bool(false)

 Germination 🌱

-Zoap seeds respond best to a gentle, controlled germination process.
+Zoap Strain respond best to a gentle, controlled germination process.
 We recommend using the damp paper towel method for consistent results; it’s also the only method covered under the Hypno Seeds Germination Guarantee.

 Steps: